Hanmer Springs design standards

 However, the design standards do not work as efficiently and effectively as they should.
 We know this from feedback we have received, and our own frustrations in applying the design standards.
 This review is an opportunity to take stock, look at what the design standards have achieved so far, what is not working, and what Hanmer Springs, the "alpine spa village", should look like in the future.

 We have a few ideas to share with you.
 In turn, we hope you engage and share your thoughts and opinions with us.

 Your responses will help us shape a final proposal (a plan change to the Hurunui District Plan) that will go out to the community for formal consultation under the provisions of the Resource Management Act 1991.

 Have a read of the documents above.
 Take a wander around your neighbourhood.
 What works?
 What doesn't?
 What would you like to see?

 Thanks to everyone who provided feedback!
 The feedback is being collated and will be taken into consideration by officers when coming up with a final proposal (a plan change to the Hurunui District Council).
 This final proposal will go out to the community for consultation.

 What happens next?

-- Responses will be collated and considered.
-A plan change proposal to the District Plan will be developed.
+- Responses are being collated and considered.
+A plan change proposal to the District Plan is being developed.